MadStats/reflections-on-presentations-kevbot77/README.md

 Title of presentation: Fragile Family

 What were aspects of the presentation that you liked:
+Great introduction of the dataset and detailed explanation on the variable

 What were aspects of the presentations for which you had concerns or questions:

+Lack of outlier handling and model validation, some other models may also be possible to apply for the dataset.

 Title of presentation: Mass Shooting